-Floating exchange rates have had a pro-cyclical impact on global balances, increased cyclical shocks to the developing world, and as discussed above encouraged the latter to accumulate large foreign exchange reserves.
-The gold standard world and the gold exchange standard of Bretton Woods also had cycles due to a changing pace of gold mine extraction, technical/productivity shocks and all of the other shocks market economies are always adjusting to.
+5 Floating Is Pro-cyclical, especially for Developing Economies gold standard world and the gold exchange standard of Bretton Woods also had cycles due to a changing pace of gold mine extraction, technical/productivity shocks and all of the other shocks market economies are always adjusting to.
 However, the hard anchor limited the magnitudes of cyclical swings because of the stronger monetary and fiscal discipline that accompanied it.